alfredoperez/alfredo-perez-dev-gatsbyjs-deprecated/content/notes/Professional/Enhancing NgRx Entity with Atomic State.md

 description:
 tags: ['angular', 'ngrx']
 type: note
-status: bud
+status: evergreen
 created: 2/23/21
-updated:
+updated: 3/9/21
 ---

-Dashboard and Search Module have an interface for `CallState`
+Going from the concept that we have a `CallState`

 ```typescript
 export enum LoadingState {